lilive/Freeplane-Bookmarks-add-on/README.md

   - delete a standard bookmark
   - create a standard bookmark

-Appart form these 3 main actions, it is also possible to create links *to* or *from* the bookmarked nodes.
+Apart form these 3 main actions, it is also possible to create links *to* or *from* the bookmarked nodes.

-Feel free to contribute or to [notify issues](../../issues).
+## Feedback and contributions

+Any feedback will be very appreciated and will help to improve this add-on :smile:
+- You can post messages on [the dedicated discussion](https://sourceforge.net/p/freeplane/discussion/758437/thread/ec280c4e/) in the Freeplane forum.
+- You can also submit issues or make feature requests [here](../../issues).

+Pull requests are also very welcome.
+The code is documented.
+Do not hesitate to ask for any guidance, if needed.

 ## Installation